Tennessee Ernie Ford: Early years

 At KXLA, Ford continued doing the same show and also joined the cast of Cliffie Stone's popular live KXLA country show Dinner Bell Roundup as a vocalist while still doing the early morning broadcast.
 Cliffie Stone, a part-time talent scout for Capitol Records, brought him to the attention of the label.
 In 1949, while still doing his morning show, he signed a contract with Capitol.
 He became a local TV star as the star of Stone's popular Southern California Hometown Jamboree show.
 RadiOzark produced 260 15-minute episodes of The Tennessee Ernie Show on transcription disks for national radio syndication.

 He released almost 50 country singles through the early 1950s, several of which made the Billboard charts.
 Many of his early records, including "The Shotgun Boogie" and "Blackberry Boogie", were exciting, driving boogie-woogie records featuring accompaniment by the 'Hometown Jamboree' band, which included Jimmy Bryant on lead guitar and pioneer pedal steel guitarist Speedy West.
 "I'll Never Be Free", a duet pairing Ford with Capitol Records pop singer Kay Starr, became a huge country and pop crossover hit in 1950.
 A duet with Ella Mae Morse, "False Hearted Girl" was a top seller for the Capitol Country and Hillbilly division.

 Ford eventually ended his KXLA morning show and in the early 1950s, moved on from Hometown Jamboree.
 He took over from bandleader Kay Kyser as host of the TV version of NBC quiz show College of Musical Knowledge when it returned briefly in 1954 after a four-year hiatus.
-He became a household name in the U.S., largely as a result of his portrayal in 1954 of the 'country bumpkin', "Cousin Ernie", in three episodes of I Love Lucy.
+He became a household name in the U.S., largely as a result of his portrayal of "Cousin Ernie" in the I Love Lucy episodes "Tennessee Ernie Visits", "Tennessee Ernie Hangs On" (both 1954) and "Tennessee Bound" (1955).
 In 1955, Ford recorded "The Ballad of Davy Crockett" (which reached number 4 on the country music chart) with "Farewell to the Mountains" on the B-side.

 "Sixteen Tons" cover version success

 Ford scored an unexpected hit on the pop chart in 1955 with his rendering of "Sixteen Tons", a sparsely arranged coal-miner's lament.
 Merle Travis had first recorded it in 1946.
 It reflected experiences of the Travis family in the mines at Muhlenberg County, Kentucky.
 The song's fatalistic tone and bleak imagery were in stark contrast to some sugary pop ballads and rock & roll also on the charts in 1955:

 With Ford's snapping fingers and a unique clarinet-driven pop arrangement by Ford's music director, Jack Fascinato, "Sixteen Tons" spent ten weeks at number one on the country chart and seven weeks at number one on the pop chart.
-The record sold over twenty million copies, and was awarded a gold disc.
+The record sold over two million copies, and was awarded a gold disc.
 The song made Ford a crossover star, and became his signature song.